yearn/yearn-devdocs/docs/contributing/governance/veyfi.md

 ## Benefits

 - **Rewards active protocol participants.** dYFI is rewarded to users who stake their vault tokens in gauges, thereby incentivizing active participation in the protocol.
-- **Promotes YFI buybacks.** The ETH received from dYFI redemption is used for automated YFI buybacks, reinforcing the YFI tokenomics.
+- **Promotes YFI buybacks.** The ETH received from dYFI redemption is used for automated YFI buybacks.
-- **Attracts more locking of veYFI.** As more veYFI is locked, the discount decreases.
-When veYFI decreases, discount increases to attract more locking.

 ## Risks